ceph/ceph/doc/dev/rbd-layering.rst

 ::

     snapshot_add - stores current overlap and has_parent with
-                   other snapshot metadata (images that don't have layering enabled aren't affected)
+                   other snapshot metadata (images that do not have layering enabled are not affected)

     set_size     - will adjust the parent overlap down as needed.